 Course ContentAlong with the core modules in the first semester, you will gain a grounding in Information Retrieval & Web Search, you will examine in-depth the theoretical and practical issues involved in searching the web or any or large corpus of documents, including text processing, ranking scores, classification etc. In Knowledge & Data Engineering, you will learn about the semantic web including model design, reasoning and querying.
 Finally, you can choose one subject (5 credits) from a pool of MSc modules allowing you to complement your core interests in Intelligent Systems.

-All students in the 2nd semester will cover a 10 credit course in Advanced Software Engineering which explores the methods and techniques involved in large-scale software development encompassing Agile and eXtreme Programming (XP), Test-driven development and Re-factoring.
-Artifical Intelligence techniques including models of human cognitive architectures, knowledge representation techniques such as Ontologies and models of natural language processing.
-This course is complemeted by the Text Analytics module which demonstrates how finite-state methods, model theory and category theory can be used to analyse content and determine sentiment.
+All students in semesters one and two will cover a 10 credit course in Advanced Software Engineering which explores the methods and techniques involved in large-scale software development encompassing Agile and eXtreme Programming (XP), Test-driven development and Re-factoring.
+Artificial Intelligence techniques including models of human cognitive architectures, knowledge representation techniques such as Ontologies and models of natural language processing.
+This course is complemented by the Text Analytics module which demonstrates how finite-state methods, model theory and category theory can be used to analyse content and determine sentiment.
 The Adaptive Applications module is hands-on, exploring how applications can adapt to suit individual users.
 Finally, Option 2 allows you to once again broaden your core skills in Intelligent Systems with a module chosen from the other strands in this MSc programme.

 By the time semester 3 has come along, you will have chosen your Dissertation topic, picked and consulted with your chosen supervisor and be ready to develop substantial time conducting research and prototyping your work.
 We expect that the top projects should deliver publishable quality papers over this period.
 At the end of the year, all projects will be showcased to an industry audience comprising indigenous, small & medium sized businesses and multinational companies.